benilovj/nanoc-tilt/README.md

 ## Usage

-Here is a sample Rules file:
+Here is a sample compile rule (in the Rules file) which uses nanoc-tilt:

     compile '*' do
       unless item.binary?